OCP Group: Corporate timeline

 In 2007, the OCP Group set itself a target to triple its production of fertilizers by 2020.

 The OCP Group plays an important economic and social role in Morocco.
 The value of phosphates and their derivatives represented nearly a quarter of the country's exports and approximately 3.5% of the GDP in 2010.

 In 2016, Fitch Ratings confirmed the rating of "investment grade" for the OCP Group.

-After approval from the AMMC ((Moroccan Authority of the Capital Market) Autorité Marocaine du Marché des Capitaux) on December 9, 2016, the OCP Group managed to reach 10.2 billion dirhams of bonds from the national community.
+After approval from the AMMC (Moroccan Authority of the Capital Market) Autorité Marocaine du Marché des Capitaux) on December 9, 2016, the OCP Group managed to reach 10.2 billion dirhams of bonds from the national community.
 This loan is the largest ever made in the Moroccan market.

-In February 2016, the OCP Group created a new subsidiary named OCP Africa, which is responsible for leading the development of the group in the African fertilizer market through a network of subsidiaries in 12 African countries.
+In February 2016, the OCP Group created a new subsidiary named OCP Africa, which is responsible for leading the development of the group in the African fertilizer market through a network of subsidiaries in twelve African countries.

+On 8 September 2023, an earthquake with a magnitude of 6.8 Mw hit Marrakesh-Safi region of Morocco.
+Six days later, the OCP Group donated $97.5 Million to Morocco’s Earthquake Relief Fund.